mdvanes/homeremote/README.md

 there are 4 switches with id's 001, 002, 003, 004

 See the repo for how to add switches.
+See below for information for installing Elro Home Easy on Raspberry Pi.

 ### Node server